sindresorhus/got/documentation/migration-guides.md

 });
 ```

 Nothing has really changed.
-Just remember to use `got.stream(url, options)` or `got(url, {stream: true, …`}).
+Just remember to use `got.stream(url, options)` or `got(url, {isStream: true, …})`.
 That's it!

 #### You're good to go!

-Well, you have already come this far.
-Take a look at the [documentation](readme.md#highlights).
+Well, you have already come this far :tada: Take a look at the [documentation](readme.md#highlights).
 It's worth the time to read it.
 There are [some great tips](readme.md#aborting-the-request).
 If something is unclear or doesn't work as it should, don't hesitate to open an issue.